 There are lots of great articles out there about naming, including my all time favourite - My Son Adolf.
 As we're currently working on a new naming project, we thought we'd share some of the things we've learned whilst developing the names for Amba, Arqiva, Big White Wall, Corus, Carillion, Fixxa and Zeamu Music, amongst others.

 The principles of naming apply to anything you are trying to find a name for - place, company, hotel, product, service offer.
 The criteria may vary but you still have to try to find a name that is relevant, unique and ownable.

-The first thing to do is to try to decide what 'type' of name you want.
+Categories or type The first thing to do is to try to decide what 'type' of name you want.
 Broadly speaking, names fall into a few basic categories.
 The category you choose has a direct impact on the marketing spend required to build recognition.
 If you choose an 'empty vessel' that doesn't mean anything, you will have to invest more heavily to imbue the name with meaning.
 Choosing a name that 'does what it says on the tin' is an easy win if you want people to immediately know what the product or service offer is and requires a far smaller budget.